Replacement Windows - Advice from Building Control

 Since April 2002, all replacement glazing has come within the scope of the Building Regulations.
 Since then on, anyone who installs replacement windows or doors will have to comply with strict thermal performance standards.

-The Building Regulations have controlled glazing in new buildings for many years but they represent only a very small percentage of our total building stock.
+Building regulations have controlled new glazing in buildings for many years but they represent only a very small percentage of our total building stock.

-It is also essential to improve the performance of the much larger numbers of existing buildings if we are to meet increasingly stringent national and global energy saving targets.
+Improving the performance of existing buildings is essential, if we are to meet national and global energy saving targets.

-It is estimated that around 2 million installations of replacement glazing happen every year.
+An estimated 2 million installations of replacement windows happen every year.
 If all of them went through the normal Building Regulations application process it would place an enormous burden on local authorities.

-It is essential to have a way to ensure that the work is done properly without an unreasonable increase in the administrative and financial burden on installers and property owners.
+It is essential to ensure that work is done properly without an unreasonable increase in the administrative and financial burden on installers and property owners.

 The answer is a scheme which allows installation companies that meet certain criteria to self-certify that their work complies with the Building Regulations.

 The scheme is known as FENSA, which stands for Fenestration Self-Assessment.

 It was set up by the Glass & Glazing Federation, in association with all key stakeholders, and meets with central Government approval.